 Trotsky was in New York when the February Revolution toppled Nicholas II from power.
 After hearing this news he immediately returned to Russia, arriving in May 1917.
 Over the course of the year, Trotsky began to lose faith in the Menshevik movement, instead drawing closer to Lenin.
 Perhaps the most pivotal moment in Trotsky’s political transformation was the failed ‘July Days’ uprising, which convinced him that without strong leadership from the Bolsheviks, the people were incapable of seizing power.
 In August 1917 Trotsky observed that “the factory committees… are in an overwhelming majority made up of Bolsheviks.
 In the Petrograd trades unions everyday practical work… lies wholly with the Bolsheviks.
 In the workers’ section of the Petrograd Soviet, the Bolsheviks constitute an overwhelming majority.”
 Trotsky himself worked for the Bolshevik cause in the Petrograd Soviet (he was elected chairman there again in early October).
 He also took a leading role in organising the Red Guards, a militia comprised of factory workers.

-1. Leon Trotsky was a Marxist writer, orator and organiser who became a significant Bolshevik leader.
+1. Leon Trotsky, born Lev Bronstein, was a Marxist writer, orator and organiser who in 1917 became a significant Bolshevik leader.

-2. In 1903 he sided with the Mensheviks against Lenin, though he later sought to reconcile the two SD factions.
+2. In 1903 Trotsky sided with the Mensheviks against Lenin, though he later sought to reconcile the two SD factions.

 3. In 1917 Trotsky returned from exile and began to work with the Bolsheviks, especially in the Petrograd Soviet.